 Attendance is a primary requirement at LdM and missing class will affect your grades.
-In general for semester-long courses, 2-3 absences will lower your grade by one full letter; 4 or more will result in an "F".
+In general, for semester-long courses, 2-3 absences will lower your grade by one full letter; 4 or more will result in an "F".
 There is some variation by course.
-Please see the complete attendance policy in the Academic Policies section of the LdM Academic Catalog or in the Learning Content section of your UW-Eau Claire online study abroad application.
+Please see the complete attendance policy in the Academic Policies section of the LdM Academic Catalog or in the Learning Content section of your BlugoldsAbroad account.